IDmelon/documents/content/en/docs/for_administrators/users_and_security_keys_management/manage_passkeys_and_credentials/provision_fido2_passkeys_for_okta.md

 The passkey will be assigned to the user and will become active once the security key is initialized by the user.

-## Automatic Okta Assignment via Workflows
+### Automatic Passkey Assignment via Workflows

-Admins can automate the assignment of Okta passkeys using the workflow feature.
+Administrators can automate the assignment of Okta passkeys using the workflow feature:

 1. Navigate to **Workflows → Okta Passkey Provisioning**.
 2. Enter a name for the workflow (e.g., "Auto Okta Provisioning") and click **Next**.
 3. On the configuration page:
    - The **Okta Origin** field will be automatically populated if the Okta integration has already been set up.
 4. Set the **trigger** condition:
-   - **New User Imported:** Assigns the passkey when a user is added to the panel.
+   - **New User Imported**: Assigns the passkey when a user is added to the panel
-   - **New Security Key Activated (Recommended):** Assigns the passkey once the user activates their security key.
+   - **New Security Key Activated (Recommended)**: Assigns the passkey once the user activates their security key
 5. Continue to the next step to **review** and **submit** the workflow.

 Once activated, the workflow will automatically assign Okta passkeys to applicable users based on the chosen trigger, requiring no further manual action.